isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Guzheng Ensemble.md

 <h4><strong>Welcome to Xinmin Guzheng Ensemble</strong>,</h4>
 <p>where the rich tradition of the instrument harmonizes with the vibrant
 energy of our students.</p>
-<p>&nbsp;At Xinmin Guzheng Ensemble, we believe that learning the Guzheng
+<p>At Xinmin Guzheng Ensemble, we believe that learning the Guzheng transcends
-transcends the mere mastery of notes and melodies.
+the mere mastery of notes and melodies.
 Our members discover the art of musical expression while developing discipline, teamwork, and a deep appreciation for the performing arts.
 Regular practice sessions prepare the ensemble for a range of performances, including school events and regional competitions.
 In each performance, students demonstrate not only technical precision but also the soul and emotion that stem from hours of dedicated practice.
 Here are some of the ensemble’s key activities:</p>
 <h4><strong>Activities</strong></h4>
 <ul data-tight="true" class="tight">
 <li>